blackchip-org/ptime/README.md

 ## Command line

-A command line interface is provided for testing parsing and formatting.
+A command line interface is provided for quick parsing and formatting.

 ```
 Usage: ptime [options] field ...